rubygems/bundler/ISSUES.md

   - What version of Ruby you are using (run `ruby -v`)
   - What version of Rubygems you are using (run `gem -v`)
   - Whether you are using RVM, and if so what version (run `rvm -v`)
-  - Whether you have the `rubygems-bundler` gem, which can break gem binares (run `gem list rubygems-bundler`)
+  - Whether you have the `rubygems-bundler` gem, which can break gem executables (run `gem list rubygems-bundler`)
   - Whether you have the `open_gem` gem, which can cause rake activation conflicts (run `gem list open_gem`)

+If you have either `rubygems-bundler` or `open_gem` installed, please try removing them and then following the troublshooting steps above before opening a new ticket.

 If you are using Rails 2.3, please also include: